 Lanka and Ravana

-Under the scholarly Ravana, Lanka saw great advancements in science and medicine.
-The Pushpaka Vimana or the airplane which he flew, is held as an example of great scientific achievements made during his regime.
 At the same time, Ravana also holds a high position as a physician, and there exist, to this day, seven books on Ayurveda in his name.
 He is also believed to have authored Ravana Sanhita, an anthology of Hindu astrology.

 During his immature attempt to seize Kailash, he became a lifelong disciple of Lord Shiva.
 Then, pleased with his resilience and devotion, Shiva gave him the divine sword Chandrahas (Chandra-Moon, Has-laugh, literally ‘the laughter of the moon but referring to the shape formed by a crescent moon which resembles a smile).
 During this incident, he acquired the name ‘Ravana,’ meaning “(He) of the terrifying roar,” given to him by Shiva.

 The earth is said to have quaked at Ravana’s cry of pain when the mountain was pinned on him.
-Ravana, in turn, became a lifelong devotee of Shiva and is said to have composed the hymn known as Shiva Tandava stotram.
+Ravana, in turn, became a lifelong devotee of Shiva and is said to have composed the hymn known as Shiva Tandava Stotram.

 Shiva had given his sword Chandrahasa, warning that if it were used for unjust causes, it would return to the three-eyed one, and Ravana’s days would be numbered.

-Personal life
+Personal life of Ravana

 Ravana had two wives.
 He had seven sons from his two wives.
 Mandodari, the daughter of the celestial architect Maya and divine Apsara Hema (Hema is a daughter of Maharshi Kashyapa & Muni, daughter of Daksha Prajapati) and Dhyanmalini.